jorgearanda/streamlines/README.md

 cards.
 Allowed actions are:

 * Make one move.
-* Pick up a card when on an Planet square.
+* Pick up one card when on an Planet square.
 * Play a Streamline card on an empty square.
 * Drop off refugees at an Escape square.
 * Transfer one unit of cargo to another ship on the same square.